Welcome to Definitely Drawing

 Card Advantage: 5

 The bread and butter of this deck.
-Divided by category, this deck contains eighteen direct draw engines, a filter- and draw mechanism and six tutors.
+Divided by category, this deck contains eighteen direct draw engines, two filter- and draw mechanisms and five tutors.
 In all, plenty of methods to keep a steady supply of resources coming my way.

 Overall speed: 3

 No ramp, but plenty of mana rocks and a whole lot of draw.
-Combined, this gives me an average measure of speed (provided that the additional draw allows me to get to the mana rocks and the deck’s land-base at the appropriate time).
+Combined, this gives the deck an average measure of speed (provided that the additional draw allows one to get to the mana rocks and the deck’s land-base at the appropriate time).

 Combo: 4

 There are a number of different combos that will allow for infinite mana, infinite draw and most importantly; infinite mill.
-Well over twenty cards can be combined in a number of ways to provide the final push I need to keel over an opponent or two.
+Well over twenty cards can be combined in a number of ways to provide the final push one needs to keel over an opponent or two.

 Army: 2

-Out of the fifteen creatures within this deck, most of them present me with options for additional card advantage; draw, tutor and the milling of opposing libraries.
+Out of the fifteen creatures within this deck, most of them come with options for additional card advantage; draw, tutor and the milling of opposing libraries.
 In terms of pure combat power, the army does consist of a few heavy hitters; but mostly it is focused on utility.

 Commander: 5

-It seemed to make sense to me, to have a golden-oldy commander in terms of card-advantage lead the pack on this deck.
-However, considering the deck's many, many card advantage resources, Arcanis is definitely not indispensable for my winning strategy.
+It seemed to make sense, to have a golden-oldy commander in terms of card-advantage lead the pack on this deck.
+However, considering the deck's many, many card advantage resources, Arcanis is definitely not indispensable for the winning strategy.

 Interaction: 3

-Messing with my opponents’ libraries is a fun bit of interaction this deck is pretty decent at.
-I have six means of doing this during opposing turns, along with six more during my own.
+Messing with opponents’ libraries is a fun bit of interaction this deck is pretty decent at.
+Six means of doing this during opposing turns have been included, along with six more during one’s own.
 Then there’s two options included to counter opposing spells (of which one can be repeated, free of charge!) along with a few bounce/destruction spells for removal and two resources for restricting opposing creature attacks.

 Resilience: 1

 This deck is not very dependent on the presence of many permanents on the battlefield, so wipes won’t affect it as much as permanent-rich decks.
-However, aside from an option to reshuffle my graveyard into my library, there’s not much else this deck offers to make the deck more sturdy.
+However, aside from an option to reshuffle the graveyard into the deck’s library, there’s not much else this deck offers to make the deck more sturdy.

 Spellpower: 3